 A follow up to Josh Hall’s piece “Fascism and colonialism in the work of Cut Hands and Blackest Ever Black” - published here because i seriously doubt any music publication is willing to address these very serious issues.

-There are fundamental differences between Bennett’s particular exploration of “human transgression” and “artistic immersion in taboo areas of human expression” and, say, someone like Hermann Nitsch, whose obsession with ritualistic sacrifice is not specifically related to current events or power imbalances in the real world, or entangled in actual dynamics and history of racism and international conflict.
+There are fundamental differences between Bennett’s exploration of “human transgression” and “artistic immersion in taboo areas of human expression” (his own words) and other artists who make use of violent imagery, like Hermann Nitsch, whose obsession with ritualistic sacrifice is not specifically related to current power imbalances in the real world, the wide spread actual violence born of these imbalances, or entangled in the dynamics and history of racism and colonialism.

 William Bennett is a European working from a position of privilege afforded by the colonial spoils of his country, who makes exclusive use of the culture of the victims of colonialism.
 Cut Hands almost entirely consists of direct transcriptions of rhythm patterns from cultures and people formerly enslaved by Europeans, yet the context of a European using these beats is not addressed.
 The meaning of a white man directly appropriating the creative labor of people previously enslaved, and currently still economically exploited by white men, is not even touched on, at all, in or around the work.

-Further, with the name of the project he references the widespread colonial practice in not only Africa, but S. America and Caribbean, like Haiti, where a lot of the rhythms he uses comes from, of punishing slaves by cutting their hands off.
+Further, with the name of the project he references the widespread colonial practice in places where a lot of the rhythms he uses comes from, of punishing slaves by cutting their hands off.
 Elsewhere William’s work makes use of explicit images of violence suffered by Africans, while actual violence from the legacy of colonialism and enabled/sustained by current western economic imperialism has been, and still is taking place, on a massive scale, in Africa.
 The safe non-transparency, the alleged neutrality of “leaving the work open to interpretation”, where the artist refuses to answer any questions, reveal political motives or position, or take any kind of moral stance, in a case like this, is not only not enough, but is problematic.

 Is silence not consent?